RahulTinku/Interview-questions/JS/Basics/Readme.md

 ### this will have the reference of parent scope.

-this will have the refernce of parent context. from Where the function is calling, this will have the refernce of that context.
+This will have the refernce of parent context. from Where the function is calling, this will have the refernce of that context.

 o/p expected 2 but gives 1 since this.growOld is attached to window,